 Unfortunately, major barriers like stigma at the patient level, as well as clinical inertia hamper to intensify treatment by the provider.

 So, patients and care providers should interact with each other to address the co-existing depression and diabetes.
 I think it is the need of the hour.
 It is a Integrating Depression with Diabetes Care.

 As diabetes and depression are both common conditions, it is important to assess depression in patients with diabetes and associated complications.
 Why?
 Because they are particularly vulnerable to further deterioration.

 Vikram Patel suggested evidence-based treatments such as antidepressants along with psychotherapy.
 Both are effective in managing depression.

 This was well demonstrated by the chronic care model developed by Katon et Al called TEAM care.
-Significant improvement in depression and glycemic control was observed in the group where intervention was provided by non – specialists compared to the usual care.
+They observed significant improvement in depression and glycemic control in the group where intervention was provided by non – specialists compared to the usual care.

 A study by Lydia et Al demonstrated the feasibility of implementing a collaborative care program for poorly-controlled type 2 diabetes and complex behavioural health disorders in an urban primary care clinic.

 They showed that the integration of behavioural healthcare into chronic care management of patients with diabetes is a promising strategy to improve outcomes among the high-risk population.

 The study showed that there was a mean decrease in HbA1c of 0.9 (10.6 to 9.4) among those referred to the collaborative care team.
 It’s compared to a mean decrease of 0.2 (9.4 to 9.2) among those not referred.

 This was a significantly greater percent change in HbA1c (p=0.008).The demand for chronic care for both diabetes and depression is high as their interactions produce biological, social, and economic confluence among populations.